Confused about what to pack for China? Don’t worry – I’ve got you covered for every season and scenario.

 Soap, shampoo and conditioner

 These items will be supplied in Chinese hotels, even the budget ones, so aren’t essential for your China packing list.
-However, the quality is usually lousy so bring your own if you’re fussy or concerned about nasty ingredients.
+However, the quality is usually terrible so bring your own if you’re fussy or concerned about nasty ingredients.

 If you’re staying in a hostel, make sure you bring all three of these things.